telecom-se/hpp/README.md

 ## Evaluation

-Evaluation will be made based on the code available on forked version of this project.
+Evaluation will be made based on the code available on your forked version of this project.
 No additional material will be accepted.